 Back and Spine Injuries in Louisiana Workers Compensation

 Unfortunately, workers compensation insurance companies constantly try to deny claims for the back and spine on the basis of a pre-existing condition.

-In particular, regarding proof that the accident caused the back injury, the workers comp insurer will often contend that the back injury or disability was the result of some preexisting disease (such as degenerative disc disease) rather than an accidental injury on the job.
+In particular, regarding proof that the accident caused the back injury, the workers comp insurer will often contend that the back injury or disability was the result of some pre-existing disease (such as degenerative disc disease) rather than an accidental injury on the job.

 But even in those cases, the insurance company will try to claim that the worker was not healthy at the time of the accident.

-Such an immediate appearance of full-blown symptoms, often established by testimony of fellow employees, is almost always accepted as sufficient proof of both the accident and the fact that the accident caused the injury.
+Such an immediate appearance of full-blown symptoms, often established by the testimony of fellow employees, is almost always accepted as sufficient proof of both the accident and the fact that the accident caused the injury.

-Pre-Existing Conditions in the Back and Spine
+Pre-Existing Conditions in the Back and Spine in Louisiana Workers Compensation

-But more often than not, instead of agreeing that the accident caused the injury, the insurance company will claim that the worker was suffering from an existing back condition at the time of the alleged accident, and that such condition (rather than the accident) is the cause of the employee's disability.
+But more often than not, instead of agreeing that the accident caused the injury, the insurance company will claim that the worker was suffering from an existing back condition at the time of the alleged accident and that such condition (rather than the accident) is the cause of the employee's disability.

 In cases like these, the problem of proving causation becomes extremely difficult.
-In fact, medical science finds that the symptoms of a traumatic accidents are not all that different from degenerative or longstanding back disease and ailments.
+In fact, medical science finds that the symptoms of a traumatic accident are not all that different from degenerative or longstanding back disease and ailments.